Basilicata: Etymology

-Geological features of the region include the volcanic formations of Monte Vulture, and the seismic faults in the Melfi and Potenza areas in the north, and around Pollino in the south.
-Much of the region was devastated in the 1857 Basilicata earthquake.
-More recently, the 1980 Irpinia earthquake destroyed many towns in the northwest of the region.

-The mountainous terrain combined with weak rock and soil types makes landslides prevalent.
-The lithological structure of the substratum and its chaotic tectonic deformation predispose the slope to landslides, and this problem is compounded by the lack of forested land.
-In common with many another Mediterranean region, Basilicata was once rich in forests, but they were largely felled and made barren during the time of Roman rule.

-The variable climate is influenced by three coastlines (Adriatic, Ionian and Tyrrhenian) and the complexity of the region's physical features.
-In general, the climate is continental in the mountains and Mediterranean along the coasts.

 History

 Prehistory

 The first traces of human presence in Basilicata date to the late Paleolithic, with findings of Homo erectus.
 Late Cenozoic fossils, found at Venosa and other locations, include elephants, rhinoceros and species now extinct such as a saber-toothed cat of the genus Machairodus.
 Examples of rock art from the Mesolithic have been discovered near Filiano.
-From the fifth millennium, people stopped living in caves and built settlements of huts up to the rivers leading to the interior (Tolve, Tricarico, Aliano, Melfi, Metaponto).
+From the fifth millennium, people stopped living in caves and built settlements of huts up to the rivers leading to the interior (Tolve, Tricarico, Aliano, Melfi, and Metaponto).
 In this period, anatomically modern humans lived by cultivating cereals and animal husbandry (Bovinae and Caprinae).
 Chalcolithic sites include the grottoes of Latronico and the funerary findings of the Cervaro grotto near Lagonegro.

 The first known stable market center of the Apennine culture on the sea, consisting of huts on the promontory of Capo la Timpa, near to Maratea, dates to the Bronze Age.
 The first indigenous Iron Age communities lived in large villages in plateaus located at the borders of the plains and the rivers, in places fitting their breeding and agricultural activities.
 Such settlements include that of Tursi, known at the time as Anglona, located between the fertile valleys of Agri and Sinni, of Siris and, on the coast of the Ionian Sea, of Incoronata-San Teodoro.
 The first presence of Greek colonists, coming from the Greek islands and Anatolia, date from the late eighth century BC.
 There are virtually no traces of survival of the 11th–8th century BC archaeological sites of the settlements (aside from a necropolis at Castelluccio on the coast of the Tyrrhenian Sea): this was perhaps caused by the increasing presence of Greek colonies, which changed the balance of the trades.